-My great passions are for art, communities, cycling, the environment, history, music, philosophy, reading and how these aspects of my life mutually inform.
+My great passions are for archives, art, communities, cycling, the environment, history, music, philosophy, reading and how these aspects of my life mutually inform.
 My blog, Alive in the Sea of Information: Hard Travelin’ will reveal my love for the vernacular landscape, my hopes for man and woman kind to live sustainably with the earth, my desires for the freedom of expression for all peoples, and my attempts to strike a balance between my analog roots and my digital existence.

 In “Gary Snyder and the Renewal of Oral Culture,” an essay published in A Sense of the Whole: Reading Gary Snyder’s Mountains and Rivers Without End, David Abram writes “when the aboriginal man goes walkabout, traveling along his ancestral songline, he chants the verses originally sung by his dreaming ancestor, singing the land into view as he walks through it.
 And in this manner, he renews not only his own life, but the very life of the land itself.”
 Each place has it’s story, a story of the land and the creatures native to that place and time, and those stories must be described and shared to be remembered, to remain alive.
 As I walk and bike short distances or travel far from home, I discover stories in the landscape and I stop and capture the moment through photography, sketching, or painting.